WICG/webmonetization/src/content/docs/docs/guides/monetize-page.md

 A `monetization` event fires when an outgoing payment is successfully created.
 There’s no guarantee that any payments will follow or, if they do, how often or how large the payments will be.

-The event returns a URL as the `incomingPayment` property.
+The event returns a URL as the `incomingPayment` attribute.
 Issuing a `GET` request to the URL returns the `receivedAmount`.
 A payment is considered received/successful when the `receivedAmount` is more than zero.
 You can then choose to have the page programmatically respond based on whether a payment was received.
 For example, you could [hide ads](../hide-ads) or [provide access to exclusive content](../provide-exclusive-content/) to web monetized visitors.

-Visit [Monetization Events](/docs/references/monetizationevent/) for more information about the `monetization` event object and its properties.
+Visit [Monetization Events](/docs/references/monetizationevent/) for more information about the `monetization` event object and its attributes.